GryphusOneSeven/workshopJavaApp/README.md

 `textPixels` being the name of your Text variable

-Now you have the base to create your own game application with FXGL.

-Feel free to customize your application or even check other features of FXGL at https://github.com/AlmasB/FXGL/wiki/FXGL-11 !

-You can use try to learn some useful features like :

-1. Adding texture to an entity
-2. Adding components to an entity
-3. Adding collisions between entities
-4. Adding multiple game scenes

-and much more !

 #### Step 7 Adding some textures

 Using rectangles to represent entities is fun, but it's better when they have different textures to differentiate them easier.